School Board decides intermediate school day, course offerings

 Students get real-world science research experiences

 Joranlien is part of Students Understanding Principles of Research Education through Medicine, Engineering and Science (SUPREMES), an academic yearlong program conducted by the Medical College of Wisconsin, Marquette University and the Children’s Hospital of Wisconsin Research Institute.
-She furthers her research understanding through state-of-the-art technology, scientific scholarly writing and laboratory techniques in laboratory investigations.
+She furthers her research understanding through state-of-the-art technology, scientific scholarly writing and techniques in laboratory investigations.

-Rea has been doing research for the Pulsar Search Collaboratory involving research in astronomy, namely the measure of magnetization of dead stars.
+Rea has been doing research for the Pulsar Search Collaboratory (PSC) involving research in astronomy, namely the measure of magnetization of dead stars.
 Started by West Virginia University, PSC allows high school students to volunteer and contribute toward scientific discovery.
 Rea’s goal is to develop an algorithm to detect the difference between pulsar and non-pulsar candidates.

 Ritchie chosen for Silver Spring associate principal